 Airlines charge several fees that are over and above the cost of your airfare.
 You can avoid many of these unnecessary expenses.
-Before finalizing your ticket purchase, compare the total cost of airfare and added fees — you may be better off going with another airline that has a higher fare, but lower fees.
+Before booking your ticket, compare the total cost of airfare and added fees with various airlines.
+You may be better off going with an airline that has a higher fare, but lower fees.

 Watch for Unnecessary Fees: